 What are the safest neighborhoods in Denver?

 Some of the generally considered safer neighborhoods in Denver include Cherry Creek, Capitol Hill, Highlands, and LoDo (Lower Downtown).
 However, it’s important to remember that crime can occur anywhere, so it’s always best to exercise caution and be aware of your surroundings.
-(See Also: Is Sri Lanka Safe to Visit Right Now?
-The Ultimate Travel Guide)
+(See Also: Is Wisconsin Safe to Visit?
+A Traveler’s Guide)

 Are there any areas in Denver I should avoid?